 - 100% vegan and free from added GMOs, gluten, wheat, yeast, soy, animal derivatives, artificial colors, and preservatives.

 Beetroots, also called beets, refer to the roots of a vegetable known as Beta vulgaris.
-They generally have a mild taste and are a great source of many vitamins and minerals, such as fibre, potassium, iron, folate and antioxidants.
+They generally have a mild taste and are a great source of many vitamins and minerals, such as fiber, potassium, iron, folate, and antioxidants.

 Beetroots offer a wide range of health benefits when added to your everyday diet.
-They can lower your inflammation levels, enhance your cognition, improve blood pressure and vastly decrease your risk of developing several types of cancer.
-If you happen to be a sports athlete, beetroots are scientifically proven to improve sports performance, according to a study .
+They can lower your inflammation levels, enhance your cognition, improve blood pressure, and vastly decrease your risk of developing several types of cancer.

 You can also check the table cited in this sentence for more food options that contain antioxidants .